trmznt/plasmogen/plasmogen/docs/guides/fileformats.rst

 :COLLECTION_DATE: Date at which the patient donated the sample.
 Must be in format of **YYYY/MM/DD** for consistent data, otherwise the system will sometime confuse with the DD/MM/YYYY and MM/DD/YYYY format.

+:PASSIVE_DETECTION: Y (yes) or N (no).

+:AGE: Patient age in years.
+Must be an integer.

+:GENDER: F (female), M (male).

+:BLOOD_WITHDRAWAL: String indicating the blood withdrawal method e.g. capillary, venipuncture or other.

+:BLOOD_STORAGE: String indicating the blood storage method e.g. edta, dried blood spot or other.

+:MICROSCOPY_IDENTITY: Plasmodium Spp. determined by microscopy.
+For single species infections: Pf, Pk, Pm, Po, Pv or X (for unknown).
+For mixed species infections, list the species present in alphabetic order, separated by “/” e.g. Pf/Pv or Pf/Pk/Pv

+:PCR_IDENTITY: Plasmodium Spp. determined by microscopy.
+Details as for field MICROSCOPY_IDENTITY

+:PCR_METHOD: String indicating the PCR method used for species confirmation.

+:SYMPTOMATIC_STATUS: Indication of whether the patient was symptomatic or not; Y (yes) or N (no).

+:PARASITE_DENSITY: Estimated number of parasites per microliter of blood.
+Must be an integer.

+:TYPE: Type of the sample, either P (for population sample), R (for reference sample) or D (for dummy sample).
+The default is P (population).
+A sample will be included in the population analysis if the type is P, otherwise it will be discarded from the analysis set.

+:DAY: Sampling day.
+Must be an integer.
+The default value is 0 (as in day-0).

+:RECURRENT: Indication of whether the sample is a recurrence or not; Y (yes) or N (no).

+:RELATED_SAMPLE: If multiple samples have been obtained from the same patient, the sample identifer(s) field SAMPLE of the related sample(s) must be provided.

+:SUBJECT_CODE: Subject code (only fill this if the subject has been saved to the data base previously)

+:INT1: Custom integer

+:INT2: Custom integer

+:STRING1: Custom string

+:STRING2: Custom string

+:REMARK: Any remark or comments

 FSA Info File Format
 --------------------